o3world/o3-generator-drupal-theme/README.md

 The O3 Drupal Theme Generator is a quick way to run a few commands a get up and running with a new Drupal theme that includes the following goodies.
 Shout out to Mike Herceg for automating this!
 - Storybook
-- eslint & sasslint?
+- eslint & sasslint
-- recommended vscode settings
+- Recommended vscode settings
-- thing1
-- thing2

 ## Installation

 If this is your first time using the generator, you will want to install Yeoman & the O3 Theme Generator: